 Last Updated on

-Imagine a pie that’s a cross between a traditional English Shepherd’s pie and and an Indian samosa … and you get this samosa pie!
+Imagine a pie that’s a cross between a traditional English cottage pie and and an Indian samosa … and you get this samosa pie!
 Simply top deliciously spiced beef mince with scrunched filo pastry for an easy and delicious midweek meal the whole family will love!

 The samosas are always such a hit that people sometimes even request them.
 Our friend doesn’t mind in the slightest and happily obliges, but she shared with us on our last trip Down Under that she often has a little giggle to herself that people assume that this is what she must be good at making … just because she’s from Asia!

 I don’t think I could ever make any simple samosas as good as our friend’s, but this samosa pie is super easy.

 It’s a cross between a cottage or shepherd’s pie – which is minced beef or lamb topped with potatoes, just in case you don’t know – and samosas!

 This is a mildly curried beef mince pie with just a light and crispy ‘crust’ of scrunched-up filo pastry.
 There’s also ginger, garlic, coriander and a squeeze of lemon in there which gives it a really rich and tangy flavour.